 PhD in the Impact of Online Information on Individual Decision-making and Well-being

-This is a WMG funded studentship towards an interdisciplinary PhD that has the potential to span across multiple disciplines.
+This is a WMG funded studentship towards an interdisciplinary PhD that spans the behavioural sciences.

-This PhD project is designed to explore this broad area of the effect that online information has on decisions and well-being.
-The project offers the student a relative degree of freedom to explore and shape the specific study areas they find most interesting, while being supported by the supervision team.
+This PhD project aims to explore the effects that online information has on individual decision-making, and to subsequent well-being.
+The project offers the student a relative degree of freedom to explore and shape the specific study areas that they find most interesting within the overall research aim, while being supported by the supervision team.
+Some suggested methods of investigation are: online/offline experiments, data analysis on web-scraped or longitudinal panel data, and mathematical/computational models of agent behaviour.

-The PhD will likely be co-supervised by Professor Caroline Meyer.
+The student will be supervised by Dr Neel Ocean, and is likely be co-supervised by Professor Caroline Meyer.

 Essential and desirable criteria